The Making of Modern Korea

 - Term 1

-This module examines Korea’s emergence as a modern nation, looking in detail at the crucial historical events and trends that have shaped 20th century Korean culture and society.
-Starting with the challenge presented by Korea’s encounter with the Western powers and rising Japan in the late 19th century, this course traces how Koreans attempted to reform and modernise their country and how nationalist thought emerged from this challenge.
-It continues with a detailed examination of the Japanese colonial period (1910-1945), looking at the social and economic aspects of this period alongside the nature of Japanese rule and the dynamics of Korean resistance.
-The latter third of the module will focus on the period between liberation in 1945 and the end of the Korean War in 1953, examining how two separate Korean states were forged in the fires of occupation, rebellion, Cold War rivalry and internecine violence.
-This module will investigate both the great transformations of modern Korean society before 1953 and the way they have been interpreted and debated by historians.
+This module examines Korea’s emergence as a modern nation in the late 19th and early 20th centuries, and subsequent development as two separate states after division in 1945.
+We will look in detail at the key historical themes and events that have shaped 20th century Korean culture and society.
+These include the emergence of nationalism, the influence of colonial modernity on Korean society and identity, the vicissitudes of wars and occupations and the rival postcolonial visions of Korean development.
+Starting with the challenge presented by Korea’s encounter with the Western powers and rising Japan in the late 19th century, this course traces how Koreans attempted to reform and modernise their country and how the peninsula’s entanglement in great power rivalries have continuously shaped the lives of millions of Koreans.
+This module will investigate both the great transformations of modern and contemporary Korean society and the way they have been interpreted and debated by historians.

 Objectives and learning outcomes of the module